Activities & Events

 - Post-Colonial Legacies and Its Impact

 - Islam, the State and Law.

-Prominent faculty from Ohio University will also participate and enrich discourses by bringing their diverse experiences of doing research on similar themes in the US, Europe and Africa.
+Prominent faculty from Ohio University also participated and enriched the discourses by bringing their diverse experiences of doing research on similar themes in the US, Europe and Africa.